H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 > - PostgreSQL port 5432 prohibition removed. `msjarvisgis` (the GIS database, referred to as `gisdb` throughout this chapter) IS bound at host port 5432. `msjarvis` is at 5433; `gisdb`/`msjarvisgis` is at 5432; `jarvis-local-resources-db` is at 5435.
 See §33.11 for the corrected authoritative port table.

 > **Timing correction applied March 22, 2026 (§33.7):**
-> The ~436s end-to-end benchmark documented throughout this chapter reflects **CPU-only inference** (Phase 2.5: ~320–360s).
+> The ~436s end-to-end benchmark documented in earlier versions reflects **CPU-only inference** (Phase 2.5: ~320–360s).
 As of March 22, 2026, the RTX 4070 GPU is active and the verified end-to-end pipeline runs in **99–107 seconds** (three confirmed runs: 99.6s, 105.9s, 106.5s).
 All timing references have been updated in §33.7.
 The 436s figure is retained only as the prior CPU baseline for historical comparison.

 > **Duplicate LM Synthesizer call removed (March 22, 2026):**
 > `judge_pipeline.py` previously contained a duplicate call to the LM Synthesizer.
 This has been removed. **Phase 3.5 in `main_brain.py` is the sole owner of LM Synthesizer invocation.** `judge_pipeline.py` calls only the four judges.
 See §33.5 and §33.11.

 ---

-This chapter describes how multiple language models and evaluation components operate together in Ms. Jarvis during live requests, all grounded in the three-database PostgreSQL architecture (`msjarvis` port 5433 with 5,416,521 verified GBIM beliefs; `gisdb` port 5432 PostGIS; `jarvis-local-resources-db` port 5435).
+This chapter describes how multiple language models and evaluation components operate together in Ms. Jarvis during live requests, all grounded in the three-database PostgreSQL architecture (`msjarvis` port **5433** ★ with ★ **5,416,521 GBIM entities with `confidence_decay` metadata**, restored March 28; `gisdb` port **5432** ★ — ★ **91 GB PostGIS, 501 tables, 993 ZCTA centroids**, confirmed March 28; `jarvis-local-resources-db` port **5435**).
 Rather than treating LLMs as independent agents, the system treats them as constrained tools embedded in a larger retrieval and belief stack, with the judge pipeline providing structured quality-assurance signals validated against PostgreSQL.
-All services are bound exclusively to `127.0.0.1`; zero `0.0.0.0` exposures.
+All services are bound exclusively to `127.0.0.1`; zero `0.0.0.0` exposures. ★ `jarvis-memory:8056` (secured March 28) now provides a durable, authenticated BBB audit trail — all BBB gate decisions across this pipeline are persistently logged for the first time.

 **March 16–22, 2026 architectural changes:**

 1. Judge pipeline now evaluates the consensus answer only — the raw_responses dump from all 21 models is no longer sent to judges, reducing judge pipeline time from ~85–100s to ~6–8s (GPU).
 2. Phase 3.75 (Final LLM Polish via llm22-proxy) has been eliminated and merged into Phase 3.5 (LM Synthesizer + Voice Delivery) as a single `jarvis-ollama:11434/api/generate` call with `llama3.1:latest` and the Ms. Egeria Jarvis persona prompt injected — saves ~40s per query. **Merge confirmed complete, no regression observed during March 22–25 sprint end-to-end testing.**
-3. Phase 1.45 community memory retrieval now prepends top-5 `autonomous_learner` records (21,181 as of March 18, 2026; growing ~288/day — see §33.3 for current count note) to every LLM prompt via `all-minilm:latest` 384-dim semantic search.
+3. Phase 1.45 community memory retrieval now prepends top-5 `autonomous_learner` records (★ ~23,773+ as of March 28, growing ~288/day — see §33.3 for live count verification) to every LLM prompt via `all-minilm:latest` 384-dim semantic search.
 4. All 5 judge services brought under compose management with `restart: unless-stopped` and locked to `127.0.0.1` — previously orphaned `docker run` containers with `restart: no` that would not survive a system reboot.
-5. All 83 containers now have zero `0.0.0.0` exposures.
+5. All ★ 96 containers now have zero `0.0.0.0` exposures (★ confirmed March 28 96/96 Up).
 6. Real judge source files restored to `services/` and ghost `lm_synthesizer.py` clones removed; sub-judge default ports corrected from all-7239 to their assigned ports; `bbb_check_verdict` stub replaced with live async httpx call to BBB (March 21, 2026 — see §33.2 addendum).
-7. ChromaDB host port corrected to 8002; Redis host port corrected to 6380; PostgreSQL port table corrected — see §33.11 (March 22, 2026).
+7. ChromaDB host port corrected to **8002**; Redis host port corrected to **6380**; PostgreSQL port table corrected — see §33.11 (March 22, 2026).
 8. **Duplicate LM Synthesizer call removed from `judge_pipeline.py` (March 22, 2026).** Phase 3.5 in `main_brain.py` is sole owner of synthesizer invocation.
 9. **GPU inference active (March 22, 2026).** RTX 4070 reduces Phase 2.5 from ~320–360s (CPU-only) to **88–115s**.
 Verified end-to-end: 99–107s.